crockpotveggies/lora-mesh-rs/README.md

 # LoRa Mesh

 LoRa has opened up a realm of possibilities for Internet of Things and transmission of digital signals across long ranges.
-What's missing in the LoRa ecosystem is a meshing protocol that can handle Layer 2 and Layer 3 in the OSI networking model, allowing advanced data transfer using TCP and other ubiquitous protocols.
-LoRa Mesh is the solution.
+Currently it's very difficult to find open source mesh networking for LoRa that supports IPv4 and application data.
+This project aims to provide a simple mesh network for LoRa devices that route IP traffic to a local interface.

+This is quite useful if you want to set up a network of devices and manage them remotely or use existing IP protocols to interact with your applications.

+The mesh software works out-of-the-box with [LoStik](https://ronoth.com/products/lostik).

 ## Roadmap